Strategic Plan Successes

 1. Completed a comprehensive inventory of public-owned infrastructure, significantly improving the management and maintenance of Parks, Facilities, Fleet, Stormwater, and Roads.

 2. Completed a comprehensive condition assessment of Roads, Fleet, and Facilities and identified gaps in condition assessment for Stormwater and Parks.
-Developing a plan to address gaps for Stormwater and Parks.

 2. Implement a Comprehensive Asset Management Program.